microsoft/finnts/cran-comments.md

 * Please ensure that you do not use more than 2 cores in your examples, vignettes, etc.

   By default no parallel processing is ran in vignettes or tests.

+* CRAN repository db overrides:
+  X-CRAN-Comment: Archived on 2023-03-27 as requires archived package 'timetk'.

+  This is why we are resubmitting a new version with no major changes to package.
+The dependency timetk   was archived, causing finnts to become archived.
+The timetk package was recently re-uploaded to CRAN,   so this is not a problem anymore.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package